blukatdevelopment/UnchainedWorldsOld/core_edition/cultures.md

     - Actor: You are proficient in impersonation and performance
 - Languages: Common and choice of beast tongue
 - Question: What does your family's wagon bring to the people it visits?

+## 11 Vault Dweller
+- Live in a vault from end of the Titan age
+- Tattoed with barcode on back of neck
+- Raised to believe world ended during Titanfall

+### Your Character
+- Feat: You are proficient with lost tech and blasters
+- Languages: Common and can read and write Coarse Titan
+- Question: Will you ever return to the vault, and why?